duvitech/FCND-Motion-Planning/.ipynb_checkpoints/README-checkpoint.md

 ```

-I added visualization plots of the grid with the start and end locations, as well as plotting the path once found.
-The plotting was included in a function called plot_map which can be found in the motion_planning_solution notebook.

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)
 I modified Actions in planning_utils.py to include diaganal movement, with their associated cost.